-Prerequisite: Successful completion of MTH 100 with a grade of "C" or higher or appropriate placement
+Prerequisite: Successful completion of MTH 100 with a grade of "C" or higher or appropriate placement logarithmic functions.
+In addition, the course covers non-linear inequalities as well as systems of linear and non-linear equations and inequalities.

 Corequisite: MTH 111, if required